ryanbarouki/two-thirds/README.md

 # TODO
-- how to page
+- display total number of players
-- share option
+- google analytics
 - test cases for back-end stuff
-- Improve styling
-    - icons and logo
 - serverside validation for the username and guess
 # Notes
 - Countdown refreshes to next occurence of midnight once it has passed and gets the previous day results again